 What's next?
-Grade 8 Social Studies (US History from the early colonial period through Reconstruction)
+Grade 8 Social Studies (US History from the early colonial period through

+Reconstruction)

-This course involves a detailed study of Texas from the period of discovery and exploration through the twenty-first century.
-The study of the building of our state will not only stress historical facts but also promote an appreciation of the cultural heritage and geographic diversities, which have shaped the destiny of Texas.
+This course is the study of Texas from the period of discovery and exploration to modern times.
+The course focuses on geographic diversities, cultural heritage, and historical events that have shaped the destiny of Texas.